chrism/json-api-tests/README.md

 end
 ```

+## Side-loading data using the include URL parameter

-Make sure to update the `include` parameter too to `forthcoming-tracks` and the results will now only include the `ActiveQuery` results.
+Using the `include` URL parameter with a value of `forthcoming-tracks` includes the data in the standardised JSONAPI format.

 `curl "http://0.0.0.0:3000/api/v1/schedules/test?include=forthcoming-tracks" -H 'Content-Type: application/vnd.api+json'`